redBorder/rb-register/README.md

 ### Verification process

-Afther the sensor receives the "registered" status, it will send `verify` requests instead of `register` request.
+After the sensor receives the "registered" status, it will send `verify` requests instead of `register` request.
 A verify request expects a `claimed` response along with a certificate and node name.